Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/incontournables/developpeurs/inc-dev-contrastes.md

 **When: **as of design and during development.

 **Description: **
-The contrast between the text and its background should be high enough.
+The contrast between the text and its background, even for non-text graphic objects as long as they provide information, should be high enough.
 Insufficient contrast level will have detrimental impact on users with visual difficulties and for mobile and tablets users in a very bright environment.

 **Don’t: **